Table of Contents

 Step 3: Remove the water line from the faucet

-Next you will want to remove the water supply line from the faucet.
-Use a wrench and remove the water lines from underneath of your faucet in the sink cabinet.
-These can be in a hard to reach area and you may need a different type of wrench to do this.
+Next, you will want to remove the water supply line from the faucet.
+Use a wrench and remove the water lines from underneath your faucet in the sink cabinet.
+These can be in a hard-to-reach area, and you may need a different type of wrench to do this.

 Get a bucket and put your water supply valves into the bucket.
-Next turn on the water shut off valves.
+Next, turn on the water shut-off valves to the on position.
 The water will start to come out of the supply lines and into the bucket.
-Let the water flow for about 30 seconds.
+Let the water run for about 30 seconds.
 This should remove anything in the plugged water supply lines.

 Step 5: Reattach the water lines to the faucet

-You will want to make sure you tighten them with a wrench, they don’t need to be super tight (like we did when replacing the water supply line).
-Lastly reopen the shut-off valves and turn on your faucets to see if the water pressure has improved.
+You will want to make sure you tighten them with a wrench; they don’t need to be super tight (like we did when replacing the water supply line).
+Lastly, reopen the shut-off valves and turn on your faucets to see if the water pressure has improved.
+If you opted to turn off the main shut off valve, instead turn it back on too.

-If you try all of these low water pressure fixes in your bathroom sink and nothing works it could be something larger.
-At that point you should contact a professional plumber.
-You have done everything you can and by calling in a professional they can assess the issue and fix it quickly.
+If you try all of these low water pressure fixes in your bathroom sink faucets and nothing works, it could be something larger.
+At this point, you should contact a professional plumber.
+You have done everything you can, and by calling in a professional, they can assess the issue and fix it quickly.

 Looking for more repairs and maintenance?
 Read this: